 Additionally, the funding is an invaluable source of income for smaller businesses.
 SMEs are typically hotbeds of innovation, dreaming up disruptive new products and ideas, and making them a reality.
 Think of any app that you have on your phone that was truly innovative when it was first released.
 Chances are, it was probably invented by a startup, in London, Berlin, California, or New York.
 The fact that the UK Government are providing such healthy funding to R&D in the UK increases the chances that the next Uber, Deliveroo, or Spotify will be coded from an office in London or Manchester, rather than Silicon Valley.
 Indeed, 88% of the R&D tax credit claims made in 2018/19 were made by SMEs – companies with less than 250 staff.

 However, it’s not all good news.
-The sums that the UK government is spending on R&D are huge, and growing year on year.
+The R&D Tax Credits research means that the UK government is spending on R&D are huge, and growing year on year.
 For context, the size of the R&D budget is 10% of the country’s Defence budget, a truly astronomical figure that is one of the main expenditures the government must manage.
 This must also be seen in the context of Brexit and Coronavirus.
 The UK is now out of the EU, but we are currently in a transition period that ends on December 31st, during which the country is negotiating its future relationship with the EU.
 It’s impossible to predict what might happen, but at present it seems likely that these negotiations will fail, and deliver a no deal outcome, which would cause an economic shock.

 Additionally, the myriad impacts of Coronavirus – not least the shuttering of many brick and mortar businesses and the necessary but wildly expensive furlough scheme – have had a devastating effect on the economy.
 The government are likely to cut corners in spending in the coming weeks and months, and it’s not unthinkable that they’d see a portion of the R&D budget as being expendable.